Location: System Notes / notes / security / Security - Email Myths

 else who's received it over the last 6 months.
 It sure wouldn't hurt

-to get rid of all the &quot;&quot; (or the &gt;&gt;) that begin each line.
+to get rid of all the "" (or the >>) that begin each line.
 Besides,

 if it has gone around that many times-we've probably already seen it.